On Existence and Uniqueness of Formal Power Series Solutions of Algebraic Ordinary Differential Equations: Introduction

-We present an ansatz-based general method for determining formal power series solutions of AODEs.
-Its general strategy is to make an ansatz of unknown coefficients, plug the corresponding power series formally into the differential equation and then make coefficient comparison.
-If a particular initial value is given, this approach might give rise to a unique solution.
-However, it might be the case that after some steps there is no solution for the next coefficient.
-In other words, the computed truncation can not be continued to a formal power solution of the given differential equation.
-In order to overcome this difficulty, we follow the method which is inherited from the work by Hurwitz~\cite{Hurwitz1889}, Limonov in~\cite{limonov2015generalized} and Denef and Lipshitz in~\cite{Denef1984}.
-There the authors give an expression of the derivatives of a differential polynomial with respect to the independent variable in terms of lower order differential polynomials (see~\cite[page 328--329]{Hurwitz1889},~\cite[Corollary 1]{limonov2015generalized} and~\cite[Lemma 2.2]{Denef1984}).
+This paper concerns the computation of formal power series solution of an AODE with a certain number of initial conditions.
+In particular, we study the problem of deciding when a given truncated power series can be extended to a formal power series solution and compute all of them in the affirmative case.
+We follow the method inherited from the work by Denef and Lipshitz~\cite{Denef1984}.
+There the authors give an expression of the derivatives of a differential polynomial with respect to the independent variable in terms of lower order differential polynomials (see~\cite[Lemma 2.2]{Denef1984} and originally \cite[page 328--329]{Hurwitz1889}).
 Our first contribution is to enlarge the class of differential equations where all formal power series solutions with a given initial value can be computed algorithmically.
 This class is given by a sufficient condition on the given differential equation and initial value which is described by the local vanishing order.
 Moreover, we give a necessary and sufficient condition on the given differential equation such that for every initial value all formal power series solutions can be computed in this way.
 For differential equations satisfying this condition, we give an algorithm to compute all formal power series solutions up to an arbitrary order and illustrate it by some examples.

+We note that Denef and Lipshitz provided an algorithmic method to decide the existence of an AODE with initial conditions in \cite{Denef1984}.
+However, the computation of all such solutions was not the concern of their work.
+Moreover, the solutions were assumed to be non-singular, and the singular solutions were avoided.
+In our method, both singular and non-singular solutions are computed.
+We also note that some of the intermediate results and reasonings in our work could be derived by using the Newton polygon method or other polygon constructions, but we follow a completely different strategy and give independent proofs.